Android Quick Start

 A renaming map file contains a mapping the original and new names of classes and methods.
 This information is necessary for stack-trace decoding and incremental obfuscation.

-A string encryption map file contains information about the algorithms used by DashO to encrypt strings and the locations and algorithms used when injecting the decrypter methods.
+A string encryption map file contains information about the algorithms used by DashO to encrypt strings and the locations and algorithms used when injecting the decrypters (decryption methods).
 This information is necessary for incremental obfuscation.

 Both these output files should be kept internally, possibly in source control, so that when the need arises for either stack-trace decoding or incremental obfuscation you will be ready.